-Are you one of those people who keep multiple Windows explorer open to move files around to organize you files and folders in a better way then Q-Dir is for you.
-Q-Dir is a Quad Explorer, based on Windows Explorer which basically give you quad-view of files on your explorer.
+Are you one of those people who keep multiple Windows Explorer open to moving files around to organize your files and folders in a better way then Q-Dir is for you.
+Q-Dir is a Quad Explorer, based on Windows Explorer which basically gives you a quad-view of files on your explorer.
 It’s not just quad-view, but it will let you browse files in four different locations at the same time.

-There is a RUN button which has a couple of Windows utilities embedded into it like Regedit, Notepad, DxDiag etc. Look at the screenshot to see the complete list of shortcuts available.
+There is a RUN button that has a couple of Windows utilities embedded into it like Regedit, Notepad, DxDiag, etc. Look at the screenshot to see the complete list of shortcuts available.

 The best part of this feature is that it’s completely customizable.
 Go to the Extras menu and click on More options.
-You’ll get the options screen where you can define you own shortcut programs, it can be either an EXE or a Batch file.
-So if you are a System Administrator, IT Pro or just a power-user, this option can be extremely handy.
+You’ll get the options screen where you can define your own shortcut programs, it can be either an EXE or a Batch file.
+So if you are a System Administrator, IT Pro, or just a power user, this option can be extremely handy.

-This is just a tip of the iceberg.
-There are a lot more options like the ability to export the list of file name with size and other info from the explorer to a text file.
+This is just the tip of the iceberg.
+There are a lot more options like the ability to export the list of filenames with size and other info from the explorer to a text file.
 Also, you have the ability to print the current view it’s a really neat way.
-Most the view related options can be found under the Extras menu like the default view of Q-Dir, then Tree view, List view options etc.
+Most of the view-related options can be found under the Extras menu like the default view of Q-Dir, then Tree view, List view options, etc.